 The Canvas of the Soul: How Art Improves Your Emotional Well-being

-Imagine this: We can feel confidence and inspiration in bold brushstrokes of Sargent.
-Or, perhaps, we find solace in quiet portraits of Vermeer.
-Or maybe, the gaze of Frida’s self-portraits can reflect our own inner strength.
-Visual art, in its myriad forms, is a keepsake of our emotions.
-And the best part?
-It’s open to everyone, regardless of age, culture, country or education level.
+Imagine this.
+We can feel confident and inspired by looking at bold brushstrokes of Sargent.
+Or, perhaps, we can find solace in Vermeer’s quiet portraits.
+Maybe, the gaze of Frida’s self-portraits can reflect our own inner strength.
+Visual art, in its myriad of forms and styles, is a keepsake of our emotions.
+Art is open to everyone, regardless of age, culture, country or education level thanks to art museums, books and the Internet.

 lady reading letters of Heloise and Abelard-1780-A. dAgesci